kendarorg/HttpAnsweringMachine/docs/sample.md

-A sample application is present in the samples/sampleapp folder.
-It's composed of three projects
+A couple of sample application are present in the samples.
+One with Spring Boot, the other one with Apache

+## Calendar application

 To demonstrate the capabilities of HAM i built a three part application

-## Sample composition

 ### FE (front end)